Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 #### Response
 The response is `201 - Accpted` with the following custom header.

-**Note: The `taskId` on the end of the location header is a unique to claiming this reward.
+**Note: The `taskId` on the end of the location header is unique to claiming this reward.
 Each claim will have a different `taskId`.**

 Header Name | Value
 -|-